 birthdate DATE

-value allowed while PRIMARY KEY
+);UNIQUE means NULL value allowed while PRIMARY KEY means NULL value not allowed.

 Declare the group of attributes to be key after declaring all attributes, like this